-Now let’s say you invest Rs.
+Let’s say you invest Rs.
 5000 in SBI Bluechip Fund.
 The NAV of which is Rs.
 41. 8.
 The calculation is as follows:

 5000/ 41.8 = 119.61

-Which means you own 119.61 units of that mutual fund.
+This means you own 119.61 units of that mutual fund.
 At this time when you look at your dashboard, you will see that the investment amount will be Rs.
 4,999.6.